hyphanet/scripts/README.md

     $ cd lib-pyFreenet-staging
     # python setup.py install

-Now everything should be installed and minimally configured.
+Now everything should be installed.
+Change ~/.freenetrc to have absolute paths.
+(At least for `releaseDir`, `fredDir`, and `freenetExtPath`.)
 Make sure a Freenet node is accessible by FCP.
-If need be, change configuration in ~/.freenetrc.

     $ cd ../scripts
     $ ./verify-build